 First-aid kit

-sleeping bag
+Sleeping bag

-All your food, gas cooker, plates, bowls, utensils etc.
+If canoeing independently - All your food, gas cooker, plates, bowls, utensils etc.

-Accommodation for this trip is provided in two excellent Department of Conservation Huts: John Coull Hut and Tieke Kainga Hut (which is uniquely also a historic marae).
+For independent canoeing accommodation is provided in two excellent Department of Conservation Huts: John Coull Hut and Tieke Kainga Hut (which is uniquely also a historic marae).
 They both feature toilets, fresh water, mattresses, tables, benches and heating.

 For more information about backcountry huts in New Zealand please checkout our accommodation guide here.